Computer-Adaptive (CAT) Format

 The first question in the Verbal or Quantitative section will be a mid-level question.
 If answered correctly, the computer will supply a somewhat harder question on the assumption that your score is somewhere above that level.
 If this next question is answered correctly, the following question will again be more difficult.
 This process continues until a question is missed.
 At that point, the test will supply a somewhat easier question as it tries to determine if you have reached your score "ceiling."
 By increasing or decreasing the difficulty of the questions based on prior response, the test attempts to quickly pinpoint your appropriate score level and then confirm that level.
 Consequently, the first several questions are used to broadly establish your general scoring range, whereas later questions serve to affirm and pinpoint a specific score.

 The CAT format has certain features which appreciably alter the testing experience:

 - Once a question has been answered, you cannot return to it.

 - You may not skip any questions.

 - You cannot write on the computer screen, but an erasable tablet is available (and should be used).
-It is approximately the size of a sheet of paper and is similar to a whiteboard.
+It is approximately the size of a sheet of paper and is like a whiteboard.

-- The results of your test (excluding the Writing scores) are available at the conclusion of the exam.
+- The results of your test (excluding the Writing scores) are available after the exam.

-- The test penalizes examinees who do not finish all the questions in each section; therefore it is very important that you answer each of the 37 Quantitative and 41 Verbal questions.
+- The test penalizes examinees who do not finish all the questions in each section; it is very important that you answer each of the 31 Quantitative and 36 Verbal questions.
 The number of remaining questions will be displayed on the computer screen.
 If you are struggling with a question, use the techniques you’ve learned in the PowerScore class to quickly make an educated guess.